-Textual Revisions is a collection of essays which discusses adaptations for cinema and television of a variety of novels, plays and short stories.
+Brian Baker (Editor), Textual Revisions: Reading Literature and Film, 2009, plays and short stories.
 Works discussed include adaptations of novels by Austen, Stoker, Michael Cunningham, Fowles and Tolkien, plays by Shakespeare and Pinter, and a short story by Philip K. Dick.